xlwings/xlwings/docs/installation.rst

 * **Mac**: psutil, appscript

 Note that on Mac, the dependencies are automatically being handled if xlwings is installed with pip.
 However, the Xcode command line tools need to be available.
+Mac OS X 10.4 ("Tiger") or later is required.

 On Windows, it is recommended to use one of the scientific Python distributions like `Anaconda <https://store.continuum.io/cshop/anaconda/>`_,